ZWH-ASTAR/MMAC/README.md

 ## Overview

-MMAC-Bench is designed to evaluate model performance on culturally grounded question answering across multiple Asian regions and languages.
+MMAC-Bench is designed to evaluate model performance on culturally grounded question answering across 8 Asian regions and 10 languages.
 The benchmark contains both text-only and multimodal examples, including image-based questions and audio-related resources.

 The dataset includes two splits: